Exec7/chitmod-garrysmod-custom-menu/README.md

 You need to copy garrysmod in your garrysmod folder, you need to replace the files.
 If you got any problem, or if you want to uninstall it, all you have to do is to verify your game content with steam.

 Functions:
-Asus walls on 8 maps + wall scan
+Asus walls on 8 maps + wall scan,
-Spam
+Spam,
-Custom CrossHair
+Custom CrossHair,
-NoRecoil
+NoRecoil,
-Info(Gamemode,Map,Frames,Server,Tickrate,Data,Time,Game)
+Info(Gamemode,Map,Frames,Server,Tickrate,Data,Time,Game),
-Fps Boost
+Fps Boost,
-FlashLight spam
+FlashLight spam,
-ImgurScreen key - Creating screenshot and publihing on imgur.com Anti anti afk
+ImgurScreen key - Creating screenshot and publihing on imgur.com, Anti anti afk,

 Information:
-Working on all platforms and Geforce now)
+Working on all platforms and Geforce now),
 Menu open:INSERT

 ![2](https://user-images.githubusercontent.com/86654007/123767275-02ff1200-d8d0-11eb-8f15-74f0f594fa24.png)